sigurdkampevold/media_mood/index.markdown

 {% include_relative /_plots/polarity_distribution_categories_same_plot.html %}

-To conclude it seems safe to assume that if you are one of those who are influenced by what you read.
-Put away your newspapers and start reading some gossip!
+To conclude it seems safe to assume that if you are one of those who are influenced by what you read: Put away your newspapers and start reading some gossip!

 {% include_relative /_plots/wsj_moving.html %}